-Ah, email marketing.
+Ah, email marketing tools.

-The bread and butter of affiliate marketing.
+Email marketing is the bread and butter of affiliate marketing.

 With email marketing, you gain the benefit of reaching your core audience virtually free.
 Each point of contact can be used to reaffirm your authority while presenting an opportunity to create a sale.